rarese19/OvertakeAnimation/README.md

 ### Texturing

-In order th make the cars use their blinkers, I had to create two separate textures that have the blinkers on.
+In order to make the cars use their blinkers, I had to create two separate textures that have the blinkers on.

 For each car, I checked to see if the blinkers needed to be used, and then switched between textures.